als217/als217.github.io/_tabs/about.md

 * GreenAccess
 : Senior Project
 : Use Raspberry Pi and python to build an electronic gate using ML.
-To compare the face with some features on the Tawakkalna appp.
+To compare the face with some features on the Tawakkalna app.
 * ML classfication
 :  classfication.py
 : A Python script takes a set of data and performs the classification process using several algorithms.